CREATING UTOPIA CONFERENCE proudly sponsored by Deakin University 22-25 March 2018

 N’Arweet Carolyn Briggs

 Carolyn Briggs is a Boon Wurrung senior elder and the chairperson and founder of the Boon Wurrung Foundation.
-A descendant of the First People of Melbourne, the Yallukit Willam clan of the Boon Wurrung, she is the great-granddaughter of Louisa Briggs, a Boon Wurrung woman, born near Melbourne in the 1830s.
+A descendant of the First Peoples of Melbourne, the Yaluk-ut Weelam clan of the Boon Wurrung, Carolyn is the great-granddaughter of Louisa Briggs, a Boon Wurrung woman born near Melbourne in the 1830’s.

 In 2005, Carolyn established the Boon Wurrung Foundation, which has conducted significant work in cultural research including the restoration of the Boon Wurrung language and the promotion and maintenance of Boon Wurrung culture and heritage.
 The foundation also helps connect Aboriginal youth to their heritage.